Is a closed-loop system a meaningful way to reduce environmental impact, or is it just another buzzword in the sea of corporate greenwashing?

 What is a closed-loop system in manufacturing?

-Recent examples include Stella McCartney’s new partnership with fiber recycling platform Protein Evolution.
-And the world’s largest luxury group LVMH — parent to Louis Vuitton, Christian Dior, and Fendi, recently joined the Circular Bioeconomy Alliance, launched by King Charles in 2020.
+Recent examples include Stella McCartney’s partnership with fiber recycling platform Protein Evolution.
+Prada’s use of ocean-bound plastic to make upcycled nylon is another example.
+LVMH, the world’s largest luxury group — parent to Louis Vuitton, Christian Dior, and Fendi — recently joined the Circular Bioeconomy Alliance, launched by King Charles in 2020.

 How do closed-loop systems work in fashion?

 Another way closed-loop systems can work is by using sustainable materials that can be easily recycled.
 For example, some brands are using Econyl, a recycled nylon made from waste such as fishing nets and carpet flooring.
 There are also biodegradable materials, now being used in a growing number of garments.
-Most recently, Ganni launched a fully circular t-shirt.
+Danish luxury label Ganni launched a fully circular t-shirt.
+Underwear company Kent makes garments that biodegrade in backyard compost systems within just a few months.

 Closed-loop manufacturing benefits